MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 **What you'll learn**:

-- Understand, at a high level, the various roles and responsibilities of creating a modern intranet.
+- Understand, at a high level, the various roles and responsibilities of creating a intelligent intranet.
 - See what you can do with SharePoint out-of-the-box sites and web parts.
 - Framework for planning your intranet around strategic business outcomes.
 - Known success factors for creating engaging intranet experiences.